-Relocating to a new duty station every few years typically means you have to leave your place of employment.
+Relocating to a new duty station every few years typically means you must leave your place of employment.
 Depending on the state, you may not be eligible to receive unemployment benefits since you voluntarily left your job.
-However, a majority of states have legislation granting eligibility to military spouses for unemployment compensation when they leave a job due to a permanent change of station or military move.
+However, most states have legislation granting eligibility to military spouses for unemployment compensation when they leave a job due to a permanent change of station or military move.

 If you are eligible, you should apply for unemployment benefits from the state where you held employment and not the state where you have moved.
 If you relocate within the same state, your eligibility for compensation may depend on the distance you moved from your previous location.
 In most cases, your unemployment claim does not charge your previous employer’s account but is covered by the general state unemployment fund.
 If you are unable to file a claim before you relocate, you may need to go to a local unemployment office in your new location and file an interstate claim.

 Make sure to explore other available Department of Labor unemployment resources if you become unemployed.
 Some programs include:

 Take advantage of the information and resources available to you to be sure that you receive all of the benefits to which you are entitled.

 While looking for a new permanent job, you may consider working part time and collecting unemployment benefits to increase the money you are contributing to the household.
 Many states will let you work part time and still collect full-time unemployment benefits, but every state has its own formula for determining how much unemployment a person receives and how much income someone can earn working part time without losing unemployment benefits.